rudidude86/gura-lang.github.io/documents/Data-Type.md

 * `symbol`

-  An identifier preceded by a back quote creates a value of `symbol` type.
+  An identifier preceded by a back quote instantiates a value of `symbol` type.

         `foo  `bar

-* `binary`

-  A string literal preceded by `b` creates a value of `binary` type.

-        b'\x00\x01\0x02\0x03'

 * `iterator`

-  If one or more elements are surrounced by a pair of parentheses, it would create a value of `iterator` type.
+  If one or more elements are surrounced by a pair of parentheses, it would instantiate a value of `iterator` type.
-  Any type of values are stored in it as elements.
+  Any type of value can be an element of iterators.

         (3, 1, 4, 1, 5, 9)

         ('hello', 'world', 3, 4, 5)

   To create an iterator that contains only one element,